RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - John becomes very famous.
 Bernard becomes very popular by association, and guards John like some kind of trophy.
 John feels used, and refuses to show up to one of Bernards parties, causing Bernard to lose all his new-gained social status.
 - Lenina and John go to the "feelies" together; John hates it.
 Afterwards, they confess they're feelings to eachother, and John has a hard time making a grand gesture in a society where everything is *convient*.
 Lenina tries to seduce him, but John gets very mad because it reminds him of his mother, which he disapproves of.
 - Linda dies, and John starts a riot at the Hospital for the Dying.
 Bernard and Helmholtz try to help him; they all get arrested.
 - They get brought to the World Controller and debate the World State.
-Would you rather be unhappy and free than happy and enslaved for the rest of your life?
 - Bernard and Helmholtz are exiled to an island.
 Helmholtz likes this, as it provides him with more intellectual challenge.
 Bernard pities himself.
 - John moves to an abondened lighthouse in search of a simpeler lifestyle.
 He attempts to purify himself by self-flagellation.
 - A paparatzi-filmmaker captures it and turns it into a "feely", causing a media storm around the lighthouse.